Fireweed Honey vs Wildflower Honey

 Frequently Asked Questions

-Why is fireweed honey so rare?
+Why is fireweed honey so rare and expensive?

 Does fireweed honey crystallize?